 - Can dogs eat corn on the cob?

 - Can dogs have corn kernels?

 - Are dogs allergic to corn?

 - My dog ate corn on the cob!

-Corn does have some nutritional value in the form of vitamins, minerals, and protein.
+Corn does have some nutritional value in the form of vitamins, minerals, and even some protein.
 It’s also a major ingredient in some commercial dog foods.
 However, it can be very dangerous in its original state.

 Some Fun Facts About Corn